GeorgePaps/NLP/README.md

 ## What is NLP

-On a higher level I like to think of what NLP is in the light of my favorite intelligence definition.
+On a higher level I like to think of what NLP is in the light of this  intelligence definition.

 > Intelligence: the ability to perceive or deduce information, retain it as knowledge, and apply it to make decisions.